How to Lower Mortgage Payment Without Refinancing

 5. Utilize a Sale-Leaseback

 Your home is likely your biggest asset.
-Many people use refinancing as a way to take cash out based on the equity of their home.
+Many people use types of refinancing as a way to take cash out based on their home equity.

 But refinancing comes with appraisals, closing costs, and other fees.
 And in some cases, your mortgage payment may not even go down after a cash-out refinance.
 But this doesn’t mean you have to resort to forbearance or seek how to get out of a mortgage entirely.